 Good hygiene is also important.
 Spot clean waste and uneaten food daily.
 Every 1–3 months, take everything out to fully disinfect the enclosure and decor.
 Keeping their home clean will help prevent disease.

 Further Reading: Veiled Chameleon Cage Setup Guide

 Veiled chameleons are insectivores that also occasionally eat plant matter.
 Replicating this diverse diet is important.
 Feed size appropriate (no bigger than the width of their head) live insects like crickets, morio worms, roaches and flies as the staple food items.

 Gut load feeder insects with nutritious produce like collard greens and carrots for 24 hours before feeding off to your chameleon.
 This helps provide a balanced diet.
 Juveniles need feedings 1–2 times daily, while adult veiled chameleons only require insects every other day.

 Some veiled chameleons will accept vegetable and fruit pieces directly.
 Try chopped greens, melons, berries and edible flowers offered fresh daily in a shallow dish.
-Remove uneaten portions after four hours.
+Remove uneaten portions.
 Keep in mind, insects should still make up the majority of the diet, not produce.